-When people think of spring flowers daffodils and hyacinths immediately come to mind.
-But while those two bulb flowers are beautiful, they are just the beginning of the many different types of flowering bulbs available to plant in the fall for spring blooms.
-This list of 20 fabulous bulbs to plant in the fall for spring blooms includes photos of the flowers, their US Hardiness Zone and what types of wildlife they are resistant to.
+This list of 20 fabulous bulbs to plant in the fall for spring blooms includes photos of the flowers, their US Hardiness Zone, and what types of wildlife they are resistant to.
 Surprisingly, many bulbs are deer resistant!
-While bulbs generally do well in cooler climates, there are a number listed that will do well down south too.
+While bulbs generally do well in colder climates, there are a number of bulbs listed that will do well in the warmer climates of the south, too.

 20 Fabulous Bulbs to Plant in the Fall for Spring Blooms